The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

-The British Council creates international opportunities for the people of the UK and other countries and builds trust between them worldwide.
-We are committed to openness and transparency and we recognise our UK statutory obligations under the Freedom of Information Act and Environmental Information Regulations.
+We are committed to openness and transparency and we recognise our UK statutory obligations under the Freedom of Information Act and the Environmental Information Regulations.
 This policy will apply to all locations where we operate.

-We will seek to make information about our organisation and what we do readily available at minimum inconvenience and cost, subject to the appropriate statutory costs limits.
+We will aim to make information about our organisation and what we do readily available at minimum inconvenience and cost, subject to the appropriate statutory costs limits.

 The British Council is committed to:

-• regularly reviewing its performance in respect to the fulfilment of its obligations under the Freedom of Information Act and Environmental Information Regulations
+- regularly reviewing its performance in respect to the fulfillment of its obligations under the Freedom of Information Act and the Environmental Information Regulations

 The British Council’s Chief Executive is the British Council’s ‘qualified person’ for the purposes of the Freedom of Information Act and has overall responsibility for ensuring we comply with our obligations.